The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

-This feature also has other benefits such as cleaning specific areas inside your home.
+This feature also has other benefits, such as cleaning specific areas inside your home.

 This feature alone makes the Roomba I7 more autonomous than any vacuum I’ve reviewed so far.

-If you don’t want the hassle of emptying the bin or want something with better navigation bin, then the Roomba I7 is the better option.
+If you don’t want the hassle of emptying the bin or want something with a better navigation bin, then the Roomba I7 is the better option.

 Which Roomba is better?

 - WiFi connectivity: You now have access to these robots through a smartphone using the iRobot Home App.
-Depending on what variant you buy app features will vary.
+Depending on what variant you buy, app features will vary.